meangrinch/BlenderGemini/README.md

 2. Type a natural language command in the input field, e.g., "create a cube at the origin"
 3. Click the `Execute` button to generate and execute the Blender Python code

-Note: If the generated code produced an error, Gemini will automatically attempt to fix it (up to 1 time by default).
+*Note: If the generated code produced an error, Gemini will automatically attempt to fix it (up to 1 time by default).*

 ## Requirements

 - Blender 3.1 or later
 - Gemini API key

-## Models Available

-- Gemini 2.5 Pro Preview 06-05
-- Gemini 2.5 Pro Preview 05-06
-- Gemini 2.5 Flash Preview 05-20
-- Gemini 2.5 Flash Preview 04-17
-- Gemini 2.0 Flash
-- Gemini 2.0 Flash Lite